danikaze/rhs-plus/README.md

 ###

-- RHS+ events log storage in the Settings page
+- Fix a bug that breaks the extension when a holiday was applied but not yet approved

 ### 0.8.0